Prospects for RWE utility stake sales differ

-BERLIN RWE AG (RWEG.DE), Germany's second-biggest utility, is finding the sale of its share in Hesse state utility Suewag "tough" while another sale of a stake in Koblenz utility Kevag is "on a good course", board member Rolf-Martin Schmitz told reporters on Wednesday.
+BERLIN, June 27 RWE AG, Germany's second-biggest utility, is finding the sale of its share in Hesse state utility Suewag "tough" while another sale of a stake in Koblenz utility Kevag is "on a good course", board member Rolf-Martin Schmitz told reporters on Wednesday.

 Price ideas of would-be buyers of a stake of 57.5 percent of Kevag were too low but RWE was in no hurry, he said.